chinapedia/wikipedia.abstract.en/Page/Penny_Arcade.md

 Penny Arcade Presents

-Pa_presents.pngUnder the banner of "Penny Arcade Presents", Krahulik and Holkins are sometimes commissioned to create promotional artwork/comic strips for new video games, with their signature artistic style and humor.
+Under the banner of "Penny Arcade Presents", Krahulik and Holkins are sometimes commissioned to create promotional artwork/comic strips for new video games, with their signature artistic style and humor.
 They are usually credited simply as "Penny Arcade" rather than by their actual names.
 Some of these works have been included with the distribution of the game, and others have appeared on pre-launch official websites.
 An official list can be found on the Penny Arcade website.[55]

 Collectible Card Game